Chapter 15.04

 Although agricultural processing buildings/facilities are determined by Whatcom County to be a Group U occupancy for purposes of determining fire flow requirements, they represent a more intensive use than agricultural buildings, based on the typical number of personnel (even if seasonal), type of equipment, and typical operations.
 Appropriate, applicable health, fire, and life/safety codes and regulations will be applied in the review process of these buildings/facilities.

-Cooking, modifying, altering, combining, and/or other secondary food processing/manufacturing is not considered agricultural processing.
+Cooking, modifying, altering, combining, and/or other secondary food processing/manufacturing are not considered agricultural processing.
 The primary use for this type of processing is determined to be a Group F occupancy per applicable provisions of the IBC and other adopted codes and regulations.

 “Building site” is any site proposed for the location of a manufactured home, including sites within mobile home parks.